scholz-lab/GlowTracker/README.md

-# RaspberryPi
+# Macroscope
-documentation and scripts for raspberry pi
+Documentation and scripts to control the behavior macroscope

 To get the BASLER package running on windows 64 do the following: